learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 ## Introduction

-With this lesson, we'll begin our journey in implementing the CRUD actions while using the Redux pattern.
+With this lesson, we will begin our journey in implementing the CRUD actions while using the Redux pattern.

 ## Objectives